spex-xray/spex-help/source/getstarted/install.rst

 If you have administrator rights on your Mac, this option is the easiest one.
 Download the DMG file from Zenodo (SPEX-3.06.01-MacOS.dmg), open it in Mac OS and follow the instructions on the screen.

+MacOS may complain about not being able to verify the developer of the software.
+Please close this dialog and go to the MacOS System Preferences >> Security & Privacy.
+In that dialog, you are offered to open the SPEX package anyway.
+Accept the offer and make sure the SPEX package is unblocked.
+Now, you can open the SPEX DMG installer again and proceed with the installation.

 Non-administrator install
 ^^^^^^^^^^^^^^^^^^^^^^^^^